jdongca2003/next_utterance_selection/README.md

 ## Training a model

 Execute the following commands to start the training script.
-By default it will run for 230k steps to achieve maximum MRR on the validation set.
+By default it will run for 230k steps to achieve maximum mean reciprocal rank on the validation set.

 ```shell
 cd bin